SydneyLeiher/mgt6203-notes/docs/index.md

 | **Wooldridge** (Supplementary) | *Introductory Econometrics: A Modern Approach*, 7th Ed., Cengage 2019 |
 | **The Book of R** (R Reference) | Davies, T.M., No Starch Press, 2016 |

----

-## Notes on Key Concepts

-### Binary Response vs. Regression vs. Classification

-Binary outcomes are technically *classification* problems, but binary response models approach them through *regression* (predicting probability).
-The boundary between classification and regression is blurry here — logistic regression can be called either.

-### Why Logit over Probit?

-Both come from the same latent variable framework; the only difference is the error term distribution:
-- **Logit** → logistic distribution → closed-form CDF → mathematically convenient ✅
-- **Probit** → normal distribution → no closed-form CDF → numerically solved ⚠️

-In practice, both give nearly identical results.

-### Why Partial Effects > Coefficients for Interpretation

-- LPM: $\beta_j$ = partial effect directly
-- Logit/Probit: $\beta_j$ has the right *sign* but wrong *scale* for interpretation
-- Partial effects are **comparable across all model types**; raw $\beta$ coefficients are **not**

-### Model Evaluation Pitfall

-A model predicting the majority class every time can have high overall PCP on imbalanced data.
-Always check **per-outcome accuracy** — a good model must also predict the *minority/rare class* reasonably well.